jccuevas/cpp-docs.es-es/docs/standard-library/hash-map-class.md

    cout << "A direct call of upper_bound( 2 ) gives "
         << hm1_RcIter -> second << "," << endl
-        << " matching the 2nd element of the pair"
+        << "matching the 2nd element of the pair"
         << " returned by equal_range( 2 )." << endl;

    p2 = hm1.equal_range( 4 );